SolderedElectronics/Inkplate-Peripheral-Mode-Raspberry-Pi-Example/README.md

 ### What is peripheral mode?

-Peripheral mode is a sketch which is included in the [_Inkplate Library_](https://github.com/SolderedElectronics/Inkplate-Arduino-library/tree/master) which actually comes pre-flashed on your Inkplate board when you receive it.
+Peripheral mode is a sketch which is included in the [_Inkplate Library_](https://github.com/SolderedElectronics/Inkplate-Arduino-library/tree/master) and it actually comes pre-flashed on your Inkplate board when you receive it.
 You can find it under the _Diagnostics_ subfolder in the examples for your particular board.

 Peripheral mode lets the user run commands from the Inkplate library via UART.
-This way, you can print text, draw shapes and even images from SD card all from sending commands via USB.
+This way, you can print text, draw shapes and even images from SD card all from sending commands via USB Serial at 115200 baud.

 ### How to use peripheral mode?

 To use peripheral mode with Raspberry Pi, follow these steps:
 1. Upload peripheral mode to your Inkplate device using Arduino IDE.
 In the Inkplate Library, it's under the _Diagnostics_ subfolder in the examples for your particular board.
-2. Modify the `inkplate_model` variable in `inkplate_peripheral_mode_example.py` so your Inkplate model is selected (just uncomment one line).
-3. Transfer the `inkplate_peripheral_mode_example.py` script from this repository to your Raspberry Pi and place it in a working directory.
+2. Transfer the `inkplate_peripheral_mode_example.py` script from this repository to your Raspberry Pi and place it in a working directory.
-4. PySerial must be installed on the Raspberry Pi to enable Serial communication.
+3. PySerial must be installed on the Raspberry Pi to enable Serial communication.
 To install it, simply run `sudo pip3 install pyserial` in the terminal.
-5. Connect Inkplate via USB to the Raspberry Pi.
+4. Connect Inkplate via USB to the Raspberry Pi.
-6. Run the Python script on Raspberry Pi by opening a terminal in the working directory and running the command `sudo python3 inkplate_peripheral_mode_example.py`.
+5. Run the Python script on Raspberry Pi by opening a terminal in the working directory and running the command `sudo python3 inkplate_peripheral_mode_example.py`.

 ### What are the available commands?

-Some commands such as `display`, `clearDisplay`, `drawRect`, `fillCircle`, `print` (among others) are demonstrated in `inkplate_peripheral_mode_example.py`.
+Some commands such as `display`, `clearDisplay` and `print` are demonstrated in `inkplate_peripheral_mode_example.py`.

 For a detailed overview of all commands available for Peripheral mode, check [_the documentation_](https://inkplate.readthedocs.io/en/latest/peripheral-mode.html).